Struggling with Mask Anxiety or Frustration? – Overcome it with these 6 Powerful Breath Based Tools

 We hope these breath practices will be of great use to you 🙂

-PS If you suffer with anxiety that goes beyond just wearing a mask, then you will benefit greatly from our 10-day Transformers: Transforming Anxiety Course.
+PS If you suffer with anxiety that goes beyond just wearing a mask, then you will benefit greatly from our 10-day Transformers: Transforming Anxiety Course

 This video-based course helps you understand anxiety and teaches you how to target all the underlying causes of it.
 You will gain simple yet powerful self-inquiry, mind-body, and breath-based tools to transform the energy of anxiety into something positive and productive.
 You will also learn levels 2 and 3 of The Transformer Breath, plus you will be led through a full conscious, connected Breathwork session.
 You can keep the Breathwork recording and listen to it as often as you like to increase embodiment, calm the stress response, and dramatically enhance overall wellbeing.

 ?
-For more information on the Transformers: Transforming Anxiety Course – https://alchemyofbreath.com/anxiety/
+For more information on the Transformers: Transforming Anxiety Course – http://alchemyofbreath.com/anxiety/

 [/fusion_text][fusion_separator style_type=”single solid” hide_on_mobile=”small-visibility,medium-visibility,large-visibility” sticky_display=”normal,sticky” class=”” id=”” flex_grow=”0″ top_margin=”” bottom_margin=”2%” width=”25%” alignment=”left” border_size=”” sep_color=”#000000″ icon=”” icon_size=”” icon_color=”” icon_circle=”” icon_circle_color=”” /][fusion_text columns=”” column_min_width=”” column_spacing=”” rule_style=”default” rule_size=”” rule_color=”” content_alignment_medium=”” content_alignment_small=”” content_alignment=”” hide_on_mobile=”small-visibility,medium-visibility,large-visibility” sticky_display=”normal,sticky” class=”” id=”” font_size=”” fusion_font_family_text_font=”” fusion_font_variant_text_font=”” line_height=”” letter_spacing=”” text_color=”#000000″ animation_type=”” animation_direction=”left” animation_speed=”0.3″ animation_offset=””]